Overview

 The shape of a chain

-import { eip155_1, type Chain } from "@ethernauta/chain";
+import type { Chain } from "@ethernauta/chain";

 // {

-// chain_id: 1,
+// chainId: 1,

 // name: "Ethereum Mainnet",

-// short_name: "eth",
+// shortName: "eth",

-// native_currency: { name: "Ether", symbol: "ETH", decimals: 18 },
+// nativeCurrency: { name: "Ether", symbol: "ETH", decimals: 18 },

 // rpc: ["https://eth.llamarpc.com", ...],